Monday, September 30, 2024

 I don’t have it all figured out, obviously.
 I am far from it.
 But maybe that’s the point.
 Maybe this isn’t about finding answers, but about learning to live with questions.
 It’s about embracing the uncertainty, the freedom, the absurdity, and finding a way to make peace with it all... but just how?
 Well, that's the point, right?
 To keep questioning, exploring, and perhaps... growing.

-For now, I’ll keep reading, keep (over) thinking, and keep searching.
+For now, I’ll keep reading, keep thinking, and keep searching.
 And even though it feels like there’s no fixing me after Sartre and Camus, maybe that’s okay.
 Just deal with it, okay?
 It's me now.

 P.S //Thank you for understanding this phase of mine.